beckyshaw/easy-ccloud/README.md

 Most of the scripts here are dirty and untidy but functional all the same.
 They're mostly for my own purpose and development but if you're here then i will have shared access for something at some point or by the power of the internet, here you are.

 ## Quick tips
 Set the below aliases for quick running of scripts.
-All commands must be run from the ccloud directory
+All commands must be run from the 'easy-ccloud/ccloud' directory

 ```
   alias nonnonprod-get-secret="sh nonprod/tasks/get-secrets.sh"